 At the end of 2020, the INTERREG project "Diverse life on our mountain rivers" will also come to an end.

-We celebrate this special event, not as planned with a closing event, but with a specially produced video, which brings the essential aspects again to the point.
+We are celebrating this special event, not as planned with a closing event, but with a specially produced video that sums up the essential aspects once again.

-We would also like to provide you with our developed printed works for download:
+We would also like to make our printed material available for download:

 Many endangered animal and plant species only find a suitable habitat in and around the last alpine wild rivers, such as the Ammer, Iller, Isar, Lech, Loisach, Rißbach and Tiroler Achen, as well as in their tributaries.
-Attracted by the breathtaking beauty of these landscapes, numerous sports and nature enthusiasts also visit these areas to relax and recharge their batteries while hiking, biking, rafting or simply admiring the scenery.
-However, endangered species such as the Common Sandpiper or the German Tamarisk are very sensitive to disturbances, especially those caused by humans.
+Attracted by the breathtaking beauty of these landscapes, numerous sports and nature enthusiasts also visit these areas to relax and recharge their batteries while hiking, cycling, rafting or simply admiring the scenery.
+However, threatened species such as the sandpiper or the German tamarisk react very sensitively to disturbances, especially those caused by humans.
 How can recreational tourism take place and still maintain species protection?

-The Interreg project "Diverse life along our mountain rivers" addresses precisely this issue and thus aims to create the conditions for a harmonious coexistence of man and nature across borders.
-To achieve this, the Landesbund für Vogelschutz e.V. as well as the Tiroler Lech Nature Park, the Bad Tölz-Wolfratshausen District Office and the Karwendel Nature Park have planned the following measures:
+The Interreg project "Diverse life on our mountain rivers". addresses precisely this problem and thus aims to create the conditions for a harmonious coexistence of man and nature across borders.
+To achieve this, the Landesbund für Vogelschutz e.V. and the Tyrolean Lech Nature Park, the District Office Bad Tölz-Wolfratshausen and the Karwendel Nature Park the following measures are planned:

-The three-year project is funded by the EU INTERREG Austria-Bavaria 2014-2020 cross-border funding program from the European Regional Development Fund.
+The three-year project is funded by the EU INTERREG Austria-Bavaria 2014-2020 cross-border funding programme from the European Regional Development Fund.

-Subtitle: For a respectful coexistence of humans and nature
+Subtitle: For a respectful coexistence of man and nature

 Lead: Landesbund für Vogelschutz in Bayern e.V.